ping-payments/ping_python_sdk/doc/api_resources/payments_api/paymentOrder.md

 ### 404

-PaymentOrder could not be found
+Payment order could not be found

 `payment_order_id` or `split_tree_id` could not be found